Navy mulls new name for USNS Harvey Milk and ships named for civil rights leaders

 The documents call for Navy Secretary John Phelan to select a new name for the USNS Harvey Milk on Tuesday, with the notice of the name change going out to other senior U.S. Navy officials later in the week after undergoing legal review.

-CBS News has requested comment from the Defense Department.
+Chief Pentagon spokesman Sean Parnell said in a statement that Hegseth "is committed to ensuring that the names attached to all DOD installations and assets are reflective of the Commander-in-Chief's priorities, our nation's history, and the warrior ethos."
+Parnell added that any potential renaming decisions would be announced once the internal reviews are complete.
 Military.com first reported the name change for the USNS Harvey Milk on Tuesday, but the news of other naval vessels being considered for a name change has not yet been reported.

 The USNS Harvey Milk is a John Lewis-class replenishment oiler, designed to support carrier strike groups at sea.
 The class of ships is named after civil rights icon and Congressman John Lewis, who died in 2020.